Is Phenibut Addictive?

 Withdrawal: Even for people who want to stop taking it, withdrawal symptoms associated with phenibut can be quite severe.
 Those taking it often underestimate this fact.
 Studies have shown these symptoms may appear 3-4 hours after a dose and last as long as 2 weeks.

-Consequences of Abusing Phenibut
+Consequences of Misusing Phenibut

 Depending on the dose taken, for how long, and whether one takes other drugs, abusing phenibut can have dire consequences.
 People may not think of these consequences because their cognitive performance seems to be improving.
 Per BMJ Case Report, it might take at least 24 weeks to return to normal activities after withdrawal.